What Is a Webhook, and How Does It Work?

 How Webhooks Are Used In Business

 Here are a few examples of how businesses use webhooks.
-While users are navigating through e-commerce websites, the site monitors the user's actions for “events.”
-An event could be a user adding items to their shopping cart, abandoning their cart, making a transaction, etc.
+While users are navigating through e-commerce websites, the site monitors the user’s actions for a specified event.
+A specified event could be a user adding items to their shopping cart, abandoning their cart, making a transaction, etc. Webhooks can also be triggered by other events, such as user sign-ups, payments, or form submissions.

 There’s a potential for growth here that could be easily overlooked.
 For example, a push notification to suggest a complementary product could be triggered when an item is added to the cart.
 Similarly, by reminding customers that they have items in their cart, the customer is more likely to return to complete their transaction.